JuanesLamilla/cuba_landcover_class/README.md

     <img src="images/models_confusion_matrix.png" alt="Models Confusion Matrix" width="600"/>
 </div>

 We can also calculate the precision, recall, and F1-score for each class.
 All models excelled at predicting shallow and deep water, but struggled most with differentiating between barren and agriculture lands.
-Overall, all models performed well; however, the neural network model exhibited the best overall performance.
+Overall, all models performed well; however, the neural network model exhibited the best performance (particularly at detecting urban areas).

 | CART | Random Forest |